My Journey On Learning Spanish In Six Months

 👍 Things I'm going to continue

-• Talk with friends – I'm very happy I have more Spanish-speaking friends.
+- Talk with friends – I'm very happy I have more Spanish-speaking friends.
 I have a chance to deepen my relationships and sharpen my Spanish.
 Win-win 😁

-• Take private lessons – I need to reach out to my tutors on iTalki and Live Lingua again.
+- Take private lessons – I need to reach out to my tutors on iTalki and Live Lingua again.
 I stopped using them when I was in Mexico because I found local tutors and schools.
-But now that I'm back in the states, it's a perfect time for me to continue my studies.
+But now that I'm back in the States, it's a perfect time for me to continue my studies.

 🌵 New things that I'm adding to my plate

-• Anki flashcards – I'm now at a point where I want to learn harder vocabulary for specific situations.
+- Anki flashcards – I'm now at a point where I want to learn harder vocabulary for specific situations.
 Using these flashcards would help me get to the next level.
 I plan to add words that I have already said to friends or through texts into my flashcards so that I have a new word to study and prior context that makes it make more sense in my brain.

-• Workbook - I am a visual learner.
+- Workbook - I am a visual learner.
 So I need to write things down and see how it's spelled, before moving on to listen and speak.
-I'm very surprised how handy the workbooks from McGraw-Hill are.
+I'm very surprised at how handy the workbooks from McGraw-Hill are.
 You can get the complete version on Amazon here: Practice Makes Perfect: Complete Spanish All-in-One, Premium Second Edition.
 I love physical books so writing in journals was a great fit for my learning style.

-• Travel to Spain and then back to Mexico – I have a short trip to Spain planned in September that I am PUMPED about.
+- Travel to Spain and then back to Mexico – I have a short trip to Spain planned in September that I am PUMPED about.
 Sometime in 2023, I would love to resume my long-term travel back to Mexico or another Spanish-speaking country like Colombia or Peru.
 Immersion is amazing once you have already some foundation in the language.
 Study up first before you make your trip. ✈️

 If you have any questions about any of this, tweet me or shoot me an email.
 Good luck with your Spanish journey.
 Disfruta tu viaje. ✌️